HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • Steel 2x4 lower perimeter frame positioned below doors

-• Nothing in doors
+• No structure in doors

 • Steel or fiberglass floor

-• No Firewall fiberglass foot wells
+• fiberglass foot wells

 Fuel System